emaloney/MBDataEnvironment/README.md

 [MBExpression asObject:@"^if(F|hello)"];
 ```

 The expression above will always return `nil` because in a boolean context, the uppercase letter '`F`' represents the boolean constant `false`.
-(In all other contexts, '`F`' is simply a string literal with no special meaning.)
+(In all other contexts, '`F`' is simply a text literal with no special meaning.)

 ##### Quoting